JadyMcIntyre/mac_config/README.md

 chmod +r ~/.zsh/functions/*.zsh
 ```
 ### 📌 Important:
-All function files should have the .zsh extension.
+- All function files should have the .zsh extension. <br>

-### ✏️ Usage:
-in you `~/.zshrc` ensure that you have the following code:
+- in you `~/.zshrc` ensure that you have the following code:
 ```bash
 # Source all custom functions
 for func_file in ~/.zsh/functions/*.zsh; do